-Dr. Harper treats your oral health in holistic and comprehensive manner, emphasizing the importance of healthy gums as a foundation for strong, healthy teeth.
+Dr. Harper and Dr. Anderson will treat your oral health in a holistic and comprehensive manner, emphasizing the importance of healthy gums as a foundation for strong, healthy teeth.
 He has incorporated a wide range of dental technologies, including laser dentistry, into his Poquoson dentist office to enable he and his staff to spot developing problems with periodontal health in the early stages and offer accurate, effective treatment.

 Treating gum disease in the early stage, known as gingivitis, can reduce the risk of permanent damage to the gums and the tooth structure: gum disease is a leading cause of tooth loss among adult patients.

 Signs and symptoms of gum disease

 - Receding gums

 Gingivitis is an early stage of gum disease.
 When caught early, gingivitis is highly treatable and even reversible.
 Dr. Anderson will perform extensive cleaning and recommend brushing and flossing twice a day.
 Antibacterial mouth rinses and other aids may be prescribed to reduce harmful bacteria in the mouth.
 We will also schedule follow up cleanings more than the usual twice a year until the gingivitis is gone.